ericpena/coding-knowledge/README.md

 ## Python Examples

 In the `Python` directory, you will find examples ranging from basic syntax and data structures to more advanced topics like algorithms and popular libraries such as Pandas, NumPy, and Matplotlib.
+I've included different solutions to the same problem as well.

 ### Examples: